Graduate Conference Award

-- Graduate student members of the Psychonomic Society may apply for a travel award.
-All student members whose dues are paid by 12 midnight EDT on May 12 are eligible to apply for the Graduate Travel Award.
+- All current, Student Members whose dues are paid by 11:59 p.m.
+ET on September 14, 2020 are eligible to apply for the Graduate Conference Award.

 - Applicants must be the first author and presenter of a poster submitted for presentation at the Annual Meeting.

-- Summary must be written by the applicant.
+sciences.
+(Summary must be written by the applicant.)

 - A special notation in the Abstract Book indicating the honor.